lsylcy0307/aws-lambda-demo/README.md

 # sam-memo-demo

+Logs "unknown database" error -> think it's about VPC and security rules, but still figuring it out...

+Checks:
+- Subnets
+- Security rule grants permission to the db
+- Correct db credentials

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - hello_world - Code for the application's Lambda function.